-Figure 2.
+Fig. 2.
 Data-driven BRDF reconstructions from a reflectance map under the Eucalyptus Grove and the Galileo's Tomb light probe.
-We visualize the reference and reconstructed BRDFs under the Uffizi Gallery light probe and a directional light.
+We visualize the reference and reconstructed BRDFs under the Uffizi Gallery light probe and two different lighting directions (0° and 136°).